dominickpastore/ruddr/docs/notifiers.rst

 ``ipv6_prefix``
    Number of bits that make up the network prefix of the IPv6 address.
 This is the part of the IPv6 address Ruddr will monitor for changes, and the part that will be updated by any attached updaters.
-The bits after the prefix will not be monitored, nor will they be changed by any attached notifier.
+The bits after the prefix are ignored.
 The default is 64, but note that many ISPs will delegate a larger block of addresses (often an entire 56-bit prefix).
 You should check what prefix size your ISP delegates.
 Note that this only applies to IPv6 addresses; Ruddr always monitors and updates entire IPv4 addresses.

 ``interval``
    The number of seconds between IP address checks under normal conditions.